dougbutner/gold/README.md

 # Promise 🔐

 We'll let received donations and proceeds from GOLD sales sit (and stake) in [gaialovefund](https://wax.bloks.io/account/gaialovefund) until a date where we announce the formal donation.
-Any spendature of these funds will be announced to the public ahead of time.
+Any spendature of these funds will be announced to the public ahead of time on Telegram.

 # Get $GOLD